LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 How Long a Tenant Credit and Background Check Takes

-Credit checks can typically take up to a day, depending on the system used by the landlord.
+Credit checks typically take no more than a day, depending on the system used by the landlord.
 Background checks can take a few days, depending on the circumstances.
 This doesn’t account for the amount of time it takes for the screener to get to that application, or the time the landlord spends reviewing the application afterward.

 Do Landlords or Applicants Pay for the Credit and Background Check?